PugQn/CourseDirectory/README.md

 was to be done in pairs, however, due to my partner's health issues, I made a solo attempt at the project.
 As such, only lecturer side functions are complete.

-I have ammended the project to remove server-side storage and retrival as the server was provided by the university and I am no longer a student there.
+I have amended the project to remove server-side storage and retrival as the server was provided by the university and I am no longer a student there.
 Only data permanance is affected.
 The functionality of the site is still intact.
 All JSON has been removed.